 The tests can be a waste of money.

-An EKG costs about $50, and an exercise stress test costs about $200 to $300, according to HealthcareBlueBook.com.
+An EKG costs about $50, and an exercise stress test costs $175 or more.
 Why waste money on tests you do not need?
 And if they lead to more tests and treatments, it can cost thousands of dollars.

 When are EKGs and exercise stress tests needed?

 In some cases, it can be important to get these tests.
 You should probably have an EKG and an exercise stress test if you have symptoms of heart disease, such as chest pain, shortness of breath, an irregular heartbeat, or heavy heartbeats.
 You may also need the tests if you have a history of heart disease.
-And you may need these tests if you have diabetes or other risks, and you want to start exercising.
+And you may need these tests if you have diabetes or other risks.
+Your doctor may also want you to have an EKG before you begin an exercise program if you are at risk of heart disease.